arung-northwestern/mofid-cygwin/README.md

 [![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)](https://www.microsoft.com/windows)
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 A streamlined version of MOFid for easy compilation and use on Windows through Cygwin, featuring the latest OpenBabel version.

-## ⚠️ Disclaimer

-This project is intended specifically for use with Cygwin and has been tested only on the developer's personal laptop.
-While efforts have been made to ensure its functionality, please note that it may not work out of the box on all systems.
-Use at your own discretion.

-We encourage users who encounter issues or discover solutions to post them in the Issues tab of this repository.
-Your contributions may prove invaluable to other users facing similar challenges.

-Thank you for your understanding and potential contributions to improving this project!
+The Python wrapper has been modified to work from Jupyter notebboks (Ipython) with commands executed in Cygwin.

 ## 🎯 Purpose

 1. Provide a user-friendly version of the original MOFid repository that's easy to compile and use on Windows through Cygwin.
 2. Utilize the latest version of OpenBabel, ensuring compatibility with modern C++ standards and facilitating compilation with the latest gcc versions (13.2, 14.2, etc.).
+3. Add wrapper functions to run MOFid commands in Cygwin from Jupyter notebooks.

 ## 🚀 Getting Started